 Multiple GRAMMY® nominated pianist Nadia Shpachenko has performed extensively in solo recitals and with orchestras in major venues across North America, Europe and Asia.
 Described by critics as a “truly inspiring and brilliant pianist… spellbinding in sensitivity and mastery of technique,” Nadia enjoys bringing into the world things that are outside the box – powerful pieces that often possess unusual sonic qualities or instrumentation.
-Nadia’s concert highlights include solo recitals at Concertgebouw, Carnegie Hall, Bargemusic, the Phillips Collection, REDCAT @ Disney Hall, and the Los Angeles County Museum of Art, as well as numerous appearances as a soloist with orchestras in Europe and the Americas.
+Nadia’s concert highlights include recitals at Concertgebouw, Carnegie Hall, Bargemusic, the Phillips Collection, Disney Hall, and the Los Angeles County Museum of Art, as well as numerous appearances as a soloist with orchestras in Europe and the Americas.

-As a distinguished chamber musician, Nadia frequently collaborates with prominent artists, most recently including Emanuel Borok, Martin Chalifour, Jin-Shan Dai, Judith Farmer, Kevin Fitz-Gerald, Vijay Gupta, Maja Jasper, Genevieve Lee, Timothy Loo, Jerome Lowenthal, Marek Szpakiewicz, Kathleen Supové, Nick Terry, Cory Hills, and the Lyris Quartet.
-Her recent collaborative performances presented new works by Los Angeles composers at the Hear Now Music Festival and the Salastina Music Society.
+As a distinguished chamber musician, Nadia frequently collaborates with prominent artists, most recently including Boris Allakhverdyan, Emanuel Borok, Martin Chalifour, Jin-Shan Dai, Judith Farmer, Kevin Fitz-Gerald, Vijay Gupta, Maja Jasper, Dahae Kim, Timothy Loo, Jerome Lowenthal, Kathleen Supové, Marek Szpakiewicz, Ben Ullery, and the Lyris and Argus Quartets.
+Her recent collaborative performances were featured on Los Angeles Philharmonic’s Chamber Music Series, the Hear Now Music Festival and the Salastina Music Society.

 A dedicated educator, Nadia is currently Professor of Music at Cal Poly Pomona University, where she leads the Piano Performance program and was awarded the 2017 Provost’s Award for Excellence in Scholarly and Creative Activities.
 She is also on the faculty of Claremont Graduate University, where she teaches Doctoral piano students.
 In addition, Nadia has recently served as visiting faculty at Pomona College, guest lecturer at the California Institute of the Arts, Artist in Residence at the University of Nevada, Las Vegas and University of South Carolina, and piano faculty at the Sarasota, Montecito, and Beverly Hills International Music Festivals.
 Winner of more than a dozen piano competitions, she frequently gives master classes and presents contemporary music workshops in conservatories and universities worldwide.

 Nadia Shpachenko completed her DMA and MM degrees at the University of Southern California, where she was awarded the title of Outstanding Graduate.
 Her principal teachers included John Perry, Victor Rosenbaum, and Victor Derevianko.
 Nadia Shpachenko is a Steinway Artist and a Schoenhut Toy Piano Artist.